PanosKons/Block-Adventure/README.md

 # Block-Adventure
-This is a block game designed to perform very effiently
+This is a block game designed to perform very efficiently